Cookies on the SIM Sherpa website

 Screenshot of Piggybank rewards

-Sky Mobile’s piggybank scheme is easy to use and is very helpful for helping you get the best value for your data.
-You can see all the details in their guide here if you’re unsure of anything.
+Their Piggybank scheme is simple to use and helps you make sure you’re getting the best value for your data.
+You can read the full details of their scheme here if you’re unsure about something.

-Any data you haven’t used at the end of the month goes into your piggybank.
-So when you or a user on your account have used up their data you can withdraw some 1GB at a time.
-It’s great for avoiding extra charges.
+The data you didn’t get through at the end of the month will go into your Piggybank.
+If you or someone on your account gets through all their data you can take some out 1GB at a time to avoid extra data charges.

 Sky let you gift your rolled over data to other users on the same account, or you can use it to get a discount on a new device from Sky.
 In all, we think a lot of users will like the sound of this scheme.